Earnings Per Share Growth Calculator

 What is the meaning of EPS growth?

 EPS growth refers to the positive change between earnings per share values reported by the company.
 In other words, it refers to how much EPS has increased over a defined amount of time.
 Market sentiment tends to be very positive in these cases.
-Whenever the change is a reduction, we have EPS shrinkage, almost always taken as a bad sign by the market.
+Whenever the change is a reduction, we have EPS shrinkage, which is almost always taken as a bad sign by the market.

 How to find EPS growth rate?